TitorSpace/cliWeather/README.md

 This is a Golang project where you can use a CLI to gather information from WeatherAPI about the forecast of your current location.
+You can modify the query attr with the command flags and it will be displayed the forecast of the moment and the prediction of every hour.